nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Prefixes used in identifying keywords
 The use of prefixes before keywords allows for validation of keywords in the user's input.

-The following prefixes are used to identify the fields and its keywords:
+The following prefixes are used to identify the type of keywords:
-- `/n` for Name
+- `/n` for Name keywords
-- `/mod` for Module code
+- `/mod` for Module code keywords
-- `/d` for Due date or time
+- `/d` for Due date or time keywords
-- `/p` for Priority
+- `/p` for Priority keywords

 ##### Predicate classes
-The following Predicate classes implements `Predicate<Assignment>` and are inputted in the constructor of `FindCommand` when the user inputs keywords of its assigned field:
+The following Predicate classes implements `Predicate<Assignment>` and are passed into the constructor of `FindCommand` when the user inputs keywords of its assigned field:

-- NameContainsKeywordsPredicate for name field
+- NameContainsKeywordsPredicate for name keywords
-- ModuleCodeContainsKeywordsPredicate for module code field
+- ModuleCodeContainsKeywordsPredicate for module code keywords
-- DeadlineContainsKeywordsPredicate for deadline field
+- DeadlineContainsKeywordsPredicate for date or time keywords
-- PriorityContainsKeywordsPredicate for priority field
+- PriorityContainsKeywordsPredicate for priority keywords

+The keywords are stored in a `List<String>` that is passed into the constructor of the predicate so that the overriden `test` method from `Predicate<Assignment>` class can evaluate the keywords with the specific attribute of an assignment, being name, module code, deadline or priority, to return a boolean value.

 Given below is the class diagram of these Predicate classes: